asmyshlyaev177/state-in-url/README.md

 ## Why use state-in-url?

 `state-in-url` Simple state management with optional URL sync.
+Good for implementing deep links.
 Share complex states between unrelated React components, TS-friendly, NextJS compatible.
 Most of users don't care about URL, so, can use it to store your app state.

 # Use cases

 - 🧮 Store unsaved user forms in URL
 - 🙃 Share the state between different components without changing url, good as alternative to signals and other state management tools
 - 🧠 Sync data between unrelated client components
-- 🔗 Shareable URLs with application state
+- 🔗 Shareable URLs with application state (Deep linking)
 - 🔄 Easy state persistence across page reloads

 # Features